 Various studies infer that teeth are an important structure not only for chewing or the smile but also for better functioning of our central nervous system (CNS) and explaining this correlation, between teeth and brain is the object of this article.

 In humans, the stimulation of the brain evokes sensations of touch, pressure and pain.
-The forces acting on the tooth, involves a movement of the element in the alveolar bone, induce tension in the periodontal ligament and causes the excitation of receptors that send the impulse to the brain, specifically to mesencephalic trigeminal nucleus.
+The forces acting on the tooth, involves a movement of the element in the alveolar bone, induce tension in the periodontal ligament and causes the excitation of receptors that send the impulse to the brain, specifically to the mesencephalic trigeminal nucleus.

 Evidence had shown that tooth loss is associated only with oral health but also with systematic health.
 Various studies done in Asia, Europe and America described the correlation between teeth loss and dementia.

-The Hisayam Study (one of the studies that took place in Japan) shows that people with 10-19 teeth have a 62% increased risk of developing dementia comparing to people with 20 or more teeth.
-Those with 1-9 teeth have an 81% increased risk and those with no teeth a 63% increased risk.
+The Hisayam Study (one of the studies that took place in Japan) shows that people with 10-19 teeth have a 62% increased risk of developing dementia compared to people with 20 or more teeth.
+Those with 1-9 teeth have an 81% increased risk and those with no teeth have a 63% increased risk.

 “Association between tooth loss and cognitive function among 3063 Chinese order people adults A community-based study “ , J.Luo, B.Wu,Q.Zhao,Q. Guo,H.Meng,L.Yu,L.Zheng,Z.Hong,D.Ding“

 Teeth and central nervous system: what happens when you go to sleep” G. Andrisani“

 Tooth loss and risk of Dementia in the community”, The Hisayama Study, Journal of the American Geriatric Society

 If you would like to get a full dental analysis - Contact our expert team today.